 - For command-line execution with Web API or the magicpod-command-line, you can choose to run BrowserStack Local only during test execution, or keep it running constantly in a private environment if you frequently run tests.

 - When you want to run multiple instances of BrowserStack Local, and change the connection point based on the test, enter your preferred id, such as --local-identifier Test123, to distinguish between the BrowserStack Local in the BrowserStackLocal.exe parameters, and specify the same ID for the “BrowserStack Local ID” item in the MagicPod specifications.

 - When accessing a private Server from the machine on which BrowerStack Local is launched, via a Proxy, set the BrowerStack Local options as necessary, referring to BrowserStack Local Help.

 When running tests on the Remote TestKit

-When accessing devices on Remote TestKit externally, the IP address described here will be used, so you can avoid any issues by permitting this IP address on your in-company server or in the firewall settings.
+When a device on Remote TestKit accesses external environments, the IP address described here will be used, so you can avoid any issues by permitting this IP address on your in-company server or in the firewall settings.

-*You should note, however, that doing this will also permit access from Remote TestKit terminals used by other users.
+*You should note, however, that doing this will also permit access from Remote TestKit devices used by other users.